Senior High (TV series): Plot

 Sky insists on DNA tests to determine Luna’s baby’s father.
 Gino agrees, but his parents block him from participating.
 William manipulates the situation, while Gino’s mother, Cecille, urges him to flee after William becomes violent.
 At the same time, Mr. Castrodes claims to be Luna’s baby’s father, adding to the chaos.

 As tensions rise, Poch reveals that William was his sugar daddy and warns Tim, who narrowly escapes an attack ordered by William.
 Sky, Tim, and Obet uncover shocking evidence linking William and Mr. Castrodes to illegal activities, including sexual trafficking.
 William’s attempts to cover up his crimes fail, leading to his arrest.
-However, the trauma continues as Luna's ghost haunts Z.
+However, the trauma continues as Luna's ghost haunts Z. Harry accidentally killed Obet after Obet believed Z killed Luna, leading to Sky’s rage towards Harry.

-As graduation approaches, the truth behind Luna’s death is finally revealed: Gino was caught cheating on Z with Luna, leading to a confrontation where William intervened and pushed Luna off a building.
+As graduation approaches, the truth behind Luna’s death is finally revealed: Acosta was the one who pushed Luna from the building.
+The incident happened after Luna and Z had a confrontation because of Acosta.
+Luna, who was pregnant with the governor's son Gino, asked Z to stop bothering her or else she will reveal that she witnessed Acosta's abuse to the latter by grooming her.
+Acosta then found Luna and Z on the veranda, and after Luna confronted and threatened him because of what he did to Z, he strangled and pushed Luna from the building.
 Z, manipulated by William, gave a false alibi, framing herself as Luna’s killer.
 In the climax, William attempts to kill Z, but Harry sacrifices himself to save her.
 Sky confronts William on the rooftop where Luna died.
 In a final struggle, William falls to his presumed death.
 The nightmare seems to be over as the students and their families begin to heal, though scars remain.

 At graduation, the Northford seniors celebrate their accomplishments while mourning the losses of Luna and Obet.
 In a surprising twist, William is revealed to have survived the fall and awakens with a renewed thirst for revenge, an unseen visitor gives him the details concerning Sky's whereabouts.
 Thus, it gives way for a new era of a menacing nightmare and a new era of horror.